zkrobertson/Magnetic-Lens-Particle-Motion/README.md

 ## Ion Path Prediction
 The magnetic field at the point of a particle is estimated by the distance weighted average of the 8 surrounding grid points from the simulation.
 Using the Lorentz force law, the path of the particle is predicted using Leap-Frog integration.
 This technique allows the path of the Ion to be modeled in less than 50 steps on average allowing monte-carlo simulations to quickly and efficiently analyze the behavior of the magnetic lens.

+## Python scripts
+Python scripts are used to first estimate the expected gyro motion of an Ion in a constant B-field, and then perform post processing on the simulations.